-Jesus Our Savior
+Jesus, Our Heroic Savior

 Jesus is the Hero of our story.
 In fact all of history is His Story.
 Before the cross it tells us of humanity’s fall and of God’s ways of preparing us for the Savior to come.
 Then for a brief moment in time Jesus left His divine powers behind, took the plunge into earth’s pain and darkness, and lived in our midst, becoming forever united to our humanity.
 At the cross He single-handedly redeemed us.
 After the cross and His ascension history reveals His slow, patient way of redeeming humanity through us.
 It is easy to miss it: easy to look at the world and not see a Creator; easy to look at our history and not see His Story.
 Seeing Him changes everything.